Were You Hurt Working On The Railroad?

 The Federal Employers' Liability Act (FELA) is a federal law giving railroad employees and their families the right to sue the railroad employers for damages (financial compensation) when the worker is injured or killed on the job.
 In most industries, workers who are hurt on the job cannot sue their employers; rather, their injuries are covered under workers' compensation.
 However, FELA provides a cause of action for damages for injuries or death caused by the negligence of railroad carriers engaging in interstate or foreign commerce.

 FELA supersedes common law and state laws that cover the liability of railroads for injuries to employees who work in interstate commerce.
 If you are a railroad employee who was injured on the job or if a family member died while working for a common carrier by railroad, you may have a claim for damages under FELA.
-The FELA provisions make it easier to prove liability than in ordinary accident cases such as auto accidents.
+The FELA provisions often make it easier to prove liability than in ordinary accident cases such as auto accidents.
 If the railroad violated a safety statute or regulation, FELA reduces the burden of proof for ordinary negligence.

 You can file a FELA case in either state or federal court, and the defense cannot move the case to federal court if you choose to file in state court.